KSDunne/whisper_riding_school/README.md

 ## Table of Contents

-## Project goals

-The goals of this website are as follows:

-### Business goals

-- Provide the user with information about the benefits of horse riding
-- Increase awareness of the services that Whisper Riding School provides
-- Educate the customer with snippets of horse riding disaplines from around the world
-- Educate the customer on safe and functional riding gear
-- Create an easy path for customers to find our contact details and to find our physical site in Carlow

-### User goals

-- Learn about the benefits of horse riding as a hobby
-- Once the user knows about the benefits of horse riding then would then like to find a service that offers horse riding lessons in the Leinster region of Ireland
-- Learn about a range of horse riding disaplines from around the world
-- Familiarise themselves with safe and functional riding gear
-- Find contact information for the farm so they can arrange a time and date for their riding lessons and easily find the physical site using a map

 ## User experience (UX)

 ### Target audience

 - Adult customers that are new to horse riding that would like to explore the benefits of physical exericise paired with a connection to animals
 - Parents of children that would like to explore horse riding as a new hobby
-- Experienced riders that would like to book lessons or use the site to widen their knowledge about riding disaplines from around the world
+- Experienced riders that would like to book lessons
+- People that would like to use the educational aspect of the site to widen their knowledge about riding disaplines from around the world
 - Perspective lesson customers that would like to know what gear to bring with them, that is safe and functional?
 As this is a FAQ in horse riding
+- People that would like to know the location of the farm so they can plan their trip to see us

 ### User requirements and expectations